fattihkoca/vuejs-ajax/README.md

 ```

 ## <a name="timeout"></a> Timeout
 Set a timeout (in milliseconds) for the request.
+Default value is `60000`.

 ```javascript
 Vue.ajax.get('http://example.com', [data], {